raspberrypilearning/cd-advanced-scratch-sushi/en/step_10.md

 title: Different characters!
 ---

-+ Let the player pick a character.
-Make them different in attributes like size, how high they jump, maybe even how many lives they have and how many points they get from collectables!
++ Add more character sprites and let the player pick one.
+Make the characters different in attributes like size, how high they jump, maybe even how many lives they have, and how many points they get from collectables!

 --- /collapse ---